Arthur Ashe Stadium

-Arthur Ashe Stadium is a tennis arena at Flushing Meadows–Corona Park in Queens, New York City.
+Arthur Ashe Stadium is a retractable roof tennis arena at Flushing Meadows–Corona Park in Queens, New York City.
 Part of the USTA Billie Jean King National Tennis Center, it is the main stadium of the US Open tennis tournament and has a capacity of 23,771, making it the largest tennis stadium in the world.

 The stadium is named after Arthur Ashe (1943–1993), winner of the inaugural 1968 US Open, the first in which professionals could compete.
 The original stadium design, completed in 1997, had not included a roof.
 After suffering successive years of event delays from inclement weather, a new lightweight retractable roof was completed in 2016.

 At the entrance passageway, which tennis players go through to enter the stadium's court, there is a plaque that displays a quotation delivered by former American tennis player Billie Jean King that reads: “Pressure is a privilege".